MicrosoftDocs/sdk-api/sdk-api-src/content/fsrm/nn-fsrm-ifsrmcommittablecollection.md

 req.lib:
 req.dll: SrmSvc.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IFsrmCommittableCollection
+ - fsrm/IFsrmCommittableCollection
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - SrmSvc.dll
 api_name:
  - IFsrmCommittableCollection
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IFsrmCommittableCollection interface

 ## -description

 Defines a collection of FSRM objects that can have the same type of objects added to or removed from
     the collection.
 All objects in the collection can also be committed in a single batch operation.